justland/just-func/docs/just-func-specification/grammar.md

 ["pub", "greet", ["fn", [["name", "string"]], ["str", "Hello, ", ["name"]]]]
 ```

-How to handle closure?
+> How to handle closure?

+Closure is needed but the question is how to handle it.
+We can create a `fn`/`callable`/`func` type which the native implementation have access to the resolver/scope.

-How to document function itself?
+> How to document function itself?

 We can use `doc` to add documentation inside the function body.
 But we are defining a specific function signature at a time.
 So the `doc` only applies to a specific signature.

+> Do we support function override?

+Function override means replacing the behavior of a particular function signature within certain scope.
+The scope can be local, or it can be global.
+What's the syntax for each?
+What's the use case?

+Is there a use case to override the whole function, not just one function signature?
+What is the syntax for that?

 #### let